christofolo/christofolo.github.io/musictheory.md

 An easy way to build all the traids from a scale is to skip every other note in the scale.
 C-E-G...D-F-A...and so on.

-In root position, the C Major Triad is composed of 3 notes:
+The C Major Triad is composed of 3 notes:

 | Interval Name:  | Root | 3rd | 5th |
 | --------------- | ---- | --- | --- |
 | Chord Tones:    | C    | E   | G   |

-In root position, the D Minor Triad is composed of 3 notes:
+The D Minor Triad is composed of 3 notes:

 | Interval Name:  | Root | 3rd | 5th |
 | --------------- | ---- | --- | --- |
 | Chord Tones:    | D    | F   | A   |

-In root position, the E Minor Triad is composed of 3 notes:
+The E Minor Triad is composed of 3 notes:

 | Interval Name:  | Root | 3rd | 5th |
 | --------------- | ---- | --- | --- |
 | Chord Tones:    | E    | G   | B   |

-In root position, the F Major Triad is composed of 3 notes:
+The F Major Triad is composed of 3 notes:

 | Interval Name:  | Root | 3rd | 5th |
 | --------------- | ---- | --- | --- |
 | Chord Tones:    | F    | A   | C   |

-In root position, the G Major Triad is composed of 3 notes:
+The G Major Triad is composed of 3 notes:

 | Interval Name:  | Root | 3rd | 5th |
 | --------------- | ---- | --- | --- |
 | Chord Tones:    | G    | B   | D   |

-In root position, the A Minor Triad is composed of 3 notes:
+The A Minor Triad is composed of 3 notes:

 | Interval Name:  | Root | 3rd | 5th |
 | --------------- | ---- | --- | --- |